felias-fogg/dw-link/docs/manual.md

 * The voltage should not be changed during a debug session
 * The CKDIV8 fuse should not be in the programmed state when running off a 128 kHz clock source

 However, I had no problems reconnecting to the target when the target had been stopped asynchronously or by a breakpoint.
 The only problem was that the target will not stop at the hardware breakpoint after a reset, since this hardware breakpoint will be cleared by the reset.
 So, if you want to be sure to stop after a reset, place two different breakpoints in the startup routine.
 Changing the clock frequency is also not a problem since at each stop the debugger re-synchronizes with the target.
 Further, changing the supply voltage can be done, if you have level-shifting hardware in place.
 Finally, debugging at very low clock frequencies (128 kHz/8 = 16 kHz) is not impossible, but communication is extremely slow.
+If you go below this clock frequency by using the ULP 32 kHz oscillator, which are present on some MCUs,  and a programmed CKDIV8 fuse (resulting in a 4 kHz clock), dw-link is unable to connect to the MCU (similar to most ISP programmers).

 ### 8.8 BREAK instructions in your program